Today we close off our Dinner Party Etiquette series with the spotlight on table settings. Are leisurely dinner parties a thing of the past?

 I have already walked you through the details around selecting a delicious menu, sending out the invites, figuring out the seating arrangement and choosing an impressive décor for your dinner party.
 Today I would like to go ahead and focus on your table setting, which includes the flatware, stemware and silverware.
 This might be a touch fussy, but the result more than makes up for the elaborateness of the exercise.

 Flatware, Stemware and Silverware

 The tablecloth, the napkins and the centrepieces leave a visual impact.
 And I have always considered them a part of the aesthetic value of the evening.
-The flatware and the stemware placement, however, is more than catering to the ‘setting’ of the table.
+However, the flatware and the stemware placement are more than catering to the ‘setting’ of the table.
 It is a logical arrangement.
-When you have savvy diners who understand the ground rules, it helps put them at ease by ensuring expected items are at the right place.
+Having savvy diners who understand the ground rules helps put them at ease by ensuring expected items are at the right place.

 Dinner party etiquette wasn’t invented to be tedious.
 It was enforced to be convenient.

 A tradition hailing from the middle ages, a service plate or charger serves as a base for your actual flatware.
 It is a concession to the presentation and has its own etiquettes around use.
 The shape of the charger and its pattern must reflect that of your tableware.
 If you have opted to use neo-modern designs, ensure that the service plate complies with the basic structure and material.
 Always have the service plate removed before dessert comes through and line up the cutlery handles with the bottom edge of the charger.